-Comprising of woodlands, swamps and floodplains, this Protected Area is prominent for being one of the most biologically diverse places in Africa hosting the World’s largest herds of giant elephants (totaling to over 50,000 elephants) as well as full suite of predators especially lions.
-Before the establishment of the National Park, the San Bushmen (also referred as BaSarwa people) were the original inhabitants of the area and were nomadic-hunter-gatherers that always moved from one place to the other to find food especially bush meat, fruits and water and these days you will be able to see the San Paintings inside the rocky hills of the National Park.
+Comprising woodlands, swamps, and floodplains, this Protected Area is prominent for being one of the most biologically diverse places in Africa hosting the World’s largest herds of giant elephants (totaling over 50,000 elephants) as well as a full suite of predators, especially lions.
+Before the establishment of the National Park, the San Bushmen (also referred to as BaSarwa people) were the original inhabitants of the area and were nomadic-hunter-gatherers that always moved from one place to the other to find food, especially bush meat, fruits, and water and these days you will be able to see the San Paintings inside the rocky hills of the National Park.

 Attractions within the National Park